vanyle/vectarine/README.md

 Running it with options allows you to create new project from templates, to open a specific project or to build one.

-### Runtime

-The main package (with code inside `runtime`) is an hybrid lib/bin package that can compile to the web without all the editor features like debugging, etc...
-It provides the run time code for stuff like asset loading with multiple implementations per target.

-### Editor

 The `editor` package is a wrapper around the `runtime` package that adds editor features like debugging, hot reloading, etc...